-- Your starting dose will normally be 0.25 mg twice a day - Your dose may then be gradually adjusted by your doctor depending on how you respond to the treatment - Most people feel better with 0.5 mg twice a day.
+- Your starting dose will normally be 0.25 mg (0.25 ml of an oral solution 1 mg/ml) twice a day - Your dose may then be gradually adjusted by your doctor depending on how you respond to the treatment - Most people feel better with 0.5 mg twice a day.
 Some patients may need 1 mg twice a day - Treatment duration in patients with Alzheimer's dementia should be not more than 6 weeks.